How Good Employer Value Propositions Attract Applicants

-Why having a strong employer brand is critical in keeping you from losing out on top talent during the interview process.
+Having a strong employer brand is critical in keeping you from losing out on top talent during the recruitment process

 Hiring great talent that fits your culture like a glove is already tough.
 Then the world was rocked by Covid-19 and most workplaces plunged into remote work environments if they didn’t close their doors altogether.
 There’s also been a seismic shift in attitudes about the nature of work and where your target talent wants to do it.